 - According to the survey, the cities most affected are Guangzhou (24%), Shanghai (23%), Beijing (21%), Amsterdam and Istanbul (both at 19%), and Barcelona, Florence, and Venice (all at 18%).

 At the World Traveler Forum, there was plenty of discussion on how to address some of the issues with over-crowding, such as managing seasonal visitor flows, spreading out tourism benefits, and investing more in infrastructure.

 And it was mentioned that Venice, Italy has already taken great strides to try and tackle the issues it is facing with over-crowding by banning cruise ships from docking directly at the waterfront, increasing tourism taxes, and fining tourists who break the local laws.
 It will be interesting to see how these efforts and others pay off in the coming years.

-We have certainly seen first-hand the effect that over-crowding can have in our travels throughout Europe.
-Longer lines and a scarcity of accommodations is something that every traveler needs to factor into their travel planning these days.
+We have certainly seen first-hand the effect that over-crowding can have on our travels throughout Europe.
+Longer lines and a scarcity of accommodations are something that every traveler needs to factor into their travel planning these days.

 We would like to know your thoughts.
 Have you had any bad experiences with over-crowding?
 What have those experiences been and where did you have issues?
 What would you like to see these destinations do to counteract the problems with overcrowding?

 Sign-up to receive the latest updates from my travel blog and start receiving premium content that you will not find on this blog, starting with my Ultimate Travel Guide.
 This comprehensive guide outlines the process that I use to book all of my trips and includes tips and tricks for streamlining the travel planning process and saving you money on travel.